base/base/docs/specs/experimental/gov-delegation.md

 - The sum of `amount` in relative delegations DOES NOT exceed the `DENOMINATOR`, and each `amount` is greater than 0.
 - The sum of `amount` in absolute delegations DOES NOT exceed the total voting power of the `_delegator`.
 - The new delegatee set is sorted in descending order by voting power.
+- If a delegation set includes both absolute and relative delegations, the relative delegations MUST be applied first and the absolute delegations second with the remaining voting power.
+Therefore, the remaining voting power MUST be greater than or equal than the sum of the absolute delegations.

 If any of the above conditions are not met, the `_delegate` function MUST revert with a specific error message.